nickbild/shaides/README.md

 My AI is so bright, I gotta wear shades.

-Effect change in your surroundings by wearing these AI enabled glasses.
+Effect change in your surroundings by wearing these AI-enabled glasses.

 Coming soon!